eMahtab/dijkstra-algorithm/README.md

 ### Code execution Output
 ```
 Shortest path from vertex : V0 to vertex V0 with distance 0
-Shortest path from vertex : V0 to vertex V3 with distance 5
 Shortest path from vertex : V0 to vertex V1 with distance 7
 Shortest path from vertex : V0 to vertex V2 with distance 8
+Shortest path from vertex : V0 to vertex V3 with distance 5
 Shortest path from vertex : V0 to vertex V4 with distance 12
-Shortest path from vertex : V0 to vertex V4 with distance 15
 Shortest path from vertex : V0 to vertex V5 with distance 17
 ```